The organs of Paris

 Orgue de tribune OdC >

 C3 The Great Organ was completed in 1846, but the plaque of the console reads: "Cavaillé-Coll Père et Fils, facteur d'orgues du Roi, 1845".
 At that time, Dominique and his son Aristide Cavaillé-Coll were still partners.
 The two builders had just completed the great organ of Saint-Denis, and the instrument of the Madeleine was one of the first instruments built in the capital.
 At that time, the organ had 4 keyboards and 46 stops.
 The entire piping was enclosed in a single case, removing the notion of the contrast between Positif and Grand-Orgue.
-The instrument remained intact until 1927, when Mutin performed an overhaul, removed Bourdon 8 and Octavin from the Récit to place a Gambe and a Celeste.
-In 1956-1957, an overhaul and extension by 6 stops was done by Ets Roethinger (work directed by R. Boisseau): Installation on the Bombarde of a Fourniture IV ranks and a Cornet III ranks on the upper board of the 2nd Trumpet of Cavaillé-Coll. ransformation of said Trumpet into Bombarde 16, by shift.
+1927 The instrument remained intact until 1927, when Mutin performed an overhaul, removed Bourdon 8 and Octavin from the Récit to place a Gambe and a Celeste.
+1956-1957 Overhaul and extension by 6 stops by Ets Roethinger (work directed by R. Boisseau): Installation on the Bombarde of a Fourniture IV ranks and a Cornet III ranks on the upper board of the 2nd Trumpet of Cavaillé-Coll. ransformation of said Trumpet into Bombarde 16, by shift.
 Added a Prestant 4 and a new Cymbal to the Swell .
-In 1970-1971, restoration by the Danion-Gonzalez house: Removal of Barker machines (deposited at the Musée du Conservatoire).
+1970-1971 Restoration by Danion-Gonzalez: Removal of Barker machines (deposited at the Musée du Conservatoire).
 Electrification of note drawing and stops (direct electric traction for G-O, Bomb. and Pos, electro-pneumatic for Pedal and Swell), New console. with extension of manual keyboards to 56 notes.
 32-note pedalboard.
 New windchests for Pedal and Swell, Change of composition: At the G-O: addition of Piccolo 1 and Cornet V ranks, At the Swell: suppression of the Gambe and the Celeste of Mutin to place a Bourdon 8 and a Larigot 1 1/3 At the Pedal: New Flute 4; Harmonization by J.-M. Cicchero.
-In 1983: repair of all the wind supply by Gonzalez.
-In 1988: Bernard Dargassies replaced the pure electric traction with electro-pneumatic traction and replaced the Doublette du Récit by an Octavin 2.
-In 2001/2002: Dargassies added the two chamade stops that had been planned already by Cavaillé-Coll.
-This organ has 46 stops out of the original 48, nearly 95% of the original sound material of 1846.
-The Voix Céleste in this organ is the first of its kind built ever in an organ.
+1983 Repair of all the wind supply by Gonzalez.
+1988* Dargassies has restored stops transformed or added in 1970: their sound did not correspond to anything: RE Plein Jeu too thin, Octavin 2 replacing a Doublette 2, BO: Octavian flute 4 which had been cut in 1955, GO Piccolo 1 added in 1970 far too skinny, Cornet GO enlarged and moved.
+As early as 1970, the traction of the PE and RE notes was electropneumatic.
+However, the GO, PO, and BO had direct electric traction.
+The sensitivity was very bad, so in 1986 it was replaced by electro-pneumatic machines.
+2001-2002 Dargassies added the two stops en chamade that had been planned by Cavaillé-Coll.
+2008 At the Récit, there was only one windchest, and the pipes were packed and difficult to tune.
+In 2008, Dargassies split it in two and put a walkway between it.
+The stops sound much better and are more easy to tune.
+This organ has 46 stops out of the original 48, i.e. nearly 95% of the original sound material from 1846.
+The wind chests are by Cavaillé-Coll with the exception of those of the Pedal and the Swell, which are by Gonzalez.
+In this organ is the first set of Voix Céleste installed in the world. *a big thank you to Mr Bernard Dargassies for this information.

 III/60 - traction électrique